shogmssometimes/cvttweb/collapse_web/README_DEPLOY.md

 Notes:
 - Keep `main` as the default branch for development.
 - Protect `main` with required PR reviews and CI checks.
-- Restrict direct pushes to `gh-pages` if you want only the action to update it.
+- With the Pages API approach the `gh-pages` branch is optional — if you prefer a visible branch with the built artifacts keep `gh-pages` and the `peaceiris` deployment method instead.